rse/rundown/README.md

 Design Criterias
 ----------------

-The design of **Rundown** strictly followed the following criterias, driven by the experiences in the *msg Filmstudio*:
+The design of **Rundown** strictly followed the following particular design criterias, driven by the experiences and demands in the *msg Filmstudio* of Dr. Ralf S. Engelschall:

 - Teaming:
     - Allow director plan preparation to be done in a fully *collabortively edited* Microsoft Word document.
-    - Keep table format in Word-based director plan people are already used to.
+    - Keep table format in Word-based director plan, people are already used to.

 - Markup:
-    - Consistently use Word *styles* in director plan for unambiguous semantics and conversion.
+    - Consistently use Microsoft Word *styles* in director plan for unambiguous semantics and conversion.
-    - Support all *necessary markups* from the years of experience.
+    - Support all *necessary markups* from the years of event experience.
-    - Distinguish between control and content (teams) in director plan.
+    - Distinguish between control (left side of table) and content (right side of table) in director plan.

 - Output:
-    - Allow directory plan to be *automatically* converted into the teleprompter view
+    - Allow directory plan to be *automatically* (within a minute) converted into the rendered teleprompter view.
-    - Intentionally do *not support any editing* of the teleprompter view
+    - Intentionally do *not support any editing* of the rendered teleprompter view, as the single source of truth is the Microsoft Word document.
-    - Allow teleprompter view to be *updated within a minute*, even during dry-runs and just before going live
+    - Allow rendered teleprompter view to be *incrementally updated*, especially during event dry-runs and optionally also just before going live in events.

 - Theming:
-    - Use light-mode in director plan to support printing
+    - Use light-mode in Microsoft Word based director plan to also support printing.
-    - Use dark-mode in teleprompter view to avoid outshine effects on cameras
+    - Use dark-mode in rendered teleprompter view to avoid outshine effects on cameras.
-    - Align light-mode directory plan and dark-mode teleprompter view as close as possible
+    - Optically align light-mode directory plan and dark-mode teleprompter view as close as possible.
-    - Use strong typographic conventions in both directory plan and teleprompter view
+    - Use strong typographic conventions in both directory plan and teleprompter view.

 - Rendering:
-    - Always show an active speaker indicator in teleprompter view
+    - Always show an active speaker indicator in teleprompter view, so that, at any time, one knows who is currently speaking.
-    - Always show a progress indicator in teleprompter view
+    - Always show a progress indicator in teleprompter view, so that, at any time, one knows where one is within the event.
-    - Support view size adjustments in teleprompter view
+    - Support text size adjustments in teleprompter view within reasonable ranges only.
-    - Ensure that lines do not become too wide in teleprompter views to avoid too much wandering of the eyes
+    - Ensure that lines do not become too wide in teleprompter views, to avoid too much wandering of the eyes.

 Architecture
 ------------